johnflavin/condr-lesion-demo-201801/notes.md

 # Pyradiomics on CONDR_METS Lesion Data

+## 2018-01-24

+Crunch time.
+Need to write a script and make some slides.
+Also walk through demo to make sure it works.

+...

+Done with the talk.
+No one cared.
+When Dan was done with his section at the beginning he had lots of questions.
+When I was done, 🦗.
+So I'm glad I put in so much work for this.
+More seriously, though, I am glad I didn't have to go to DC to give this talk (which Dan said yesterday that, if he had known it was an internal NCI group he and I would have just gone out there. ☠️)

 ## 2018-01-23 Part 2

 Again I spent almost the whole day downloading data, cleaning it up, and uploading it.
 But I did finally get that all working.
 It is now almost 7:00 pm, and I have been working for almost 10 hours.